 - Any command that is requiring user input.
 If such command is ran, the update will stuck.
 The solution for that can be to run the next command before your command: DEBIAN_FRONTEND=noninteractive.
 In any case, it is recommended to check that this solution works with your devices.

 - apt upgrade - Upgrading your device kernel and core packages may result in a bricked device.
 We strongly not recommend running that command at all.

-In case you decide to run that command, you must run it from the Control Center using a command.
+In case you decide to run that command, you must run it from the Remote Command using a command.
 The full command must be: DEBIAN_FRONTEND=noninteractive apt -y update; DEBIAN_FRONTEND=noninteractive apt -y upgrade; reboot